MarieGotthardt/id2223-lab2/README.md

 ## Discussion of our Approach
 One technical challenge we had to face during training was our limited GPU access, as we needed a GPU to train our model.
 To counter this problem, we regularly checkpointed our model weights so we could resume model training from these checkpoints in case we lost access to our GPU.
 Nevertheless, this circumstance limited the extent to which we could perform experiments for model optimization.

-- maybe mention here also that we only use a selection of Swedish Christmas songs?
+One limitation to consider regarding the app we created to automatically identify Swedish Christmas songs is that we only used a selection of Swedish Christmas songs.
+Thus, if a user sings a song not included in our selection, our app is not able to identify it correctly.

 ## Dependencies and Installing (not sure if necessary)

 ## Authors